M-Functionals of Multivariate Scatter: Introduction

-The purpose of this survey is to provide a self-contained presentation of the main ideas and results.
-The target audience are graduate students and researchers.
-Some of the proofs presented here are new and, in our opinion, more intuitive than some derivations in the original papers.
-We also treat $M$-estimation of scatter in a generalized framework with matrix-valued random variables.
-By doing so we reveal a connection between $M$-functional of scatter and the estimation of proportional covariance matrices as treated by , and .
-Moreover, this general framework allows us to treat a new class of scatter estimators, based on symmetrizations of arbitrary order.
-Part of this material is new or a refinement of previous results.

-The remainder of this survey is organized as follows: In Section~\ref{sec:Equivariance} we review the concepts of affine and linear equivariance and their main consequences.
+The remainder of this survey is organized as follows: In Section~\ref {sec:Equivariance} we review the concepts of affine and linear equivariance and their main consequences.
 In Section~\ref{sec:MLE to M} we motivate $M$-functionals of location and scatter by various maximum-likelihood and other estimation problems.
 After these introductory sections, we start with the main results about existence, uniqueness, weak continuity and differentiability of the $M$-functionals.
-First we treat scatter-only functionals in Sections~\ref{sec:Scatter} and \ref{sec:Scatter 2}.
-As realized by and , among others, working with matrix exponentials and logarithms in a suitable way provides valuable new insights, and we are utilizing this approach, too.
-In Section~\ref{sec:Location and Scatter} the results for scatter-only functionals are extended to location and scatter functionals.
-Some auxiliary results and most proofs are deferred to Section~\ref{sec:Proofs}.